Online Learning Works

 of which are built into Blackboard Learn.
 So, you will not need a separate

-will allow you to communicate in real-time with your professor and
+the professor may schedule which will allow you to communicate in real-time with your professor and

 classmates.
 Your instructor may also ask you to post your assignments

 or take a quiz both of which can be completed within Blackboard Learn.

 a free online tutorial to assist you in getting started with your